dekoza/mtgpl/BBD.rst

 :mtgtip:`Oreskos Explorer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/a/0a4eff8a-ffb0-4d6c-b942-fe417d3283aa.jpg?1562897000|https://scryfall.com/card/bbd/100/oreskos-explorer?utm_source=api>`
    When Oreskos Explorer enters the battlefield, search your library for up to X Plains cards, where X is the number of players who control more lands than you.
-Reveal those cards, put them into your hand, then shuffle your library.
+Reveal those cards, put them into your hand, then shuffle.

 :mtgtip:`Pacifism<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/3/73d4f469-ff5c-4122-a254-2a4a2b1b7bf7.jpg?1562918173|https://scryfall.com/card/bbd/101/pacifism?utm_source=api>`